ilia92/homes_mining/home_univ/pho/Readme.txt

 seconds every 65 minutes.

 While the miner is running, you can use some interactive commands.
-Press the key "h" while the miner’s console window has the keyboard focus to see the list of the available commands.
+Press the key "h" while the miner's console window has the keyboard focus to see the list of the available commands.
 The interactive commands are also listed at the end of the following section.